Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Relative Singular Supports and Characteristic Cycles ( , , )

-holds for every diagram (\ref{char}) and every at most isolated $C$-characteristic point $u\in U$ of $f$. \end{enumerate} Further, if these conditions hold, the cycle $\alpha$ in $2$ is unique. \end{pr} \proof{ Since the proof is completely similar to \cite[Proposition 5.8]{Sai17} and we only use the implication $1\Rightarrow 2$ below, we sketch the proof of $1\Rightarrow 2$
+holds for every diagram (\ref{char}) and every at most isolated $C$-characteristic point $u\in U$ of $f$. \end{enumerate} Further, if these conditions hold, the cycle $\alpha$ in $2$ is unique. \end{pr} \proof{ Since the proof is completely similar as \cite[Proposition 5.8]{Sai17} and we only use the implication $1\Rightarrow 2$ in the sequel, we sketch the proof of $1\Rightarrow 2$